 Have you ever seen a turtle that looked like it belonged in a box of crayons?
-That’s the magic of the Three-toed Box Turtle, a resident celebrity at the Sequoyah National Wildlife Refuge in Oklahoma, where I spend a good chunk of my time photographing wildlife.
-These fascinating little creatures come in a staggering array of colors, and I’m always on the lookout for the next unique individual to cross my path (especially while dodging them on the auto tour road!).
+I see that a lot with three-toed box turtle colors at the Sequoyah National Wildlife Refuge in Oklahoma.
+I spend a good chunk of my time there photographing wildlife.
+These turtles come in a wide range of colors, more than most people expect.
+Because of that, I’m always watching for the next unique one to cross my path.
+That is especially true along the auto tour road.
+You often have to slow down and give them the right of way.

 Nature’s Paintbrush: Genetics